Australia's wealth inequality and millionaire growth per UBS 2026 Global Wealth Report

 Key details reported by multiple sources:

-• Australia's number of millionaires (net assets > $US1 million) increased by roughly 25,000 in 2025, totaling 1.6 million people
+- The number of Australians with net assets over $US1 million increased by roughly 25,000 in 2025, reaching 1.6 million people.

-• Global total personal wealth climbed 10.8% in 2025, up from 4.6% in 2024, with North America and Greater China accounting for 56% of the world's millionaires
+- Global total personal wealth climbed 10.8% in 2025, up from 4.6% in 2024.

-• Australia's median wealth fell nearly 7% since 2020, despite average wealth rising 19% over the same period
+- Australia’s median wealth fell nearly 7% since 2020, despite average wealth rising 19% over the same period.

 Points of Difference